programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 **On Linux**
 In the command line, navigate to the directory your image is in.
 Use the [convert](https://imagemagick.org/script/convert.php) command to convert or resize the image by quality or pixels.

+{% include figure.html filename="en-or-iiif-images-and-manifests-github-02.png" alt="A dialog box with text file export options over a blurred photo of a cat resting on a blanket Export options include filename, tags, download location, file format, quality, and file size." caption="Figure 2.
+The editor for resizing images in MacOS Preview." %}

 ### Using IIIF Workbench